Pylons/pyramid_chameleon/docs/index.rst

 Overview
 ========

-:term:`pyramid_chameleon` is a set of bindings that make templates written for the :term:`Chameleon` templating system work under the Pyramid web framework.
+:mod:`pyramid_chameleon` is a set of bindings that make templates written for the :term:`Chameleon` templating system work under the Pyramid web framework.

 Installation